Cosy Crime: Violent Death and Domestic Comfort From the Golden Age to the Present

 Project brief details

-How does the cosy genre fit into our troubled society today?
+This proposed PhD will examine the phenomena of cozy crime, looking at issues such as age, gender, race, domestic violence, politics, conservatism, and the juxtaposition of violence, murder, and death.
+How can such dreadful crimes be ‘cozy’ at all?
+How do questions of history, place, memory, and nostalgia feed into this type of fiction?
+How does the cozy genre fit into our troubled society today?
 How can violence and comfort go hand in hand?
-How do other cultures and societies globally deal with the notion of cosy crime in their fictional representations?
+How do other cultures and societies globally deal with the notion of cozy crime in their fictional representations?
 What impact has the genre had historically and in contemporary society?
-Sitting in the School of Communication successful applicants will bring a broad and innovative vision to the subject of cosy crime.

 Strategic alignment